AVINASH-P-1912/M3_WipercontrolSystem/1_Requirements/README.md

   The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
  # WHO DISCOVERED WIPER SYSTEM
   Mark Anderson invented on 1902
+ # HOW
+The control system includes a rain sensor which detects the rain condition.
+An analog signal having an amplitude depending upon the detected rain conditions has been identified.A converter is used to convert analog signal into digital pulse signal and is transferred to a digital circuit system.The pulse signal is digitally processed where a control signal is produced.The control signal is applied to a wiper driver circuit to adjust the operational speed or timing in accordance with the control signal.

+ # SWOT ANALYSIS
+## STRENGTH
+Low cost
+High reputation
+Clarity of vision
+## WEAKNESSES
+Replacement cost are higher.
+Chances of wiper motor failure.
+## OPPORTUNITIES
+High possibilities for safety.
+## THREATS
+Wiper mix might be an issue in rain.
+Replaced by advanced technology.